Skip to main content

 "reason": "token lacks required budget constraint",

-"unmet_token_requirements": ["budget"],
+"unmet_token_requirements": ["cost_ceiling"],

-"grantable_by": "human:[email protected]"
+"grantable_by": "human:[email protected]",

 }